 After watching the video about 30 times on YouTube, I finally noticed that one of the "related videos" was another "9" trailer using Advent Children!
 And it was posted in May!
 How did I miss this when I first searched!?
 Oh yea, I suck at searching... >_< So, now I was wondering how good my video was in comparison.
 I started to go insane comparing the two.
 I asked my sister for her opinion.
 I asked the two friends I was harassing on AIM to give their opinions.
 And I updated my status on Facebook asking the community for THEIR opinions...
 Quick side note: Parts of Kirakirakingyo's video that I really loved: Cloud floating in empty space, Kadaj diving after Jenova, and Vincent jumping from the beast.
 Also loved Cloud's dub for "something terrible".
 I then debated if I should go back and re-edit mine to use these parts of Kirakira's, but I think I'm gonna leave mine be.
 Anyway, end of side note.

-made a trailer as well...
+So after watching Kirakira's I noticed someone ELSE had posted that they had made a trailer as well...
 Exia0929 seemed to have remixed the trailer audio as well...
 I really liked about 46 seconds in - the clip where Cloud dislodges his one sword by using a second one as sort of a parallel-bar.
 I think that worked beautifully and I again wondered if I should re-edit my video to put that clip in...
 And then I noticed ANOTHER TRAILER!
 How bad do I suck at searching!?
 Anyway, THIS one was EPIC!
 If you didn't click the link yet, well, thank you for still reading... but be sure to check it out!
 AngelDemon101 just used the trailer song "Welcome Home" by Coheed and Cambria, remixed the song to cut out all the lyrics (it was well done), and just did an epic job at showcasing the different characters in the FFVII movies Advent Children and Crisis Core.

 Well, after searching YouTube for a short time I started to wonder about the quality of my video.
 It isn't as grand as AngelDemon's, but it was proclaimed better than Kirakira's by everyone whom I asked.
 I guess I'm still proud of my work.
 I like the subtleness that is the Advent Children clips that correspond to the 9 footage.
 Perhaps I'll find a way to make a video in which both trailers are side-by-side... we'll see if I can figure out how to do that.
 In the mean time, I went back to what I originally set out to do - convert videos to carry with me on my phone.
 And guess what video made the cut ^_^ The audio sucks on my cell, but now I can show just about everyone I meet! ^_^